liquity/bold/README.md

 - The `WETHPriceFeed` contains one unused internal function - `_fetchPricePrimary(bool _isRedemption)`.
 Unlike the LST feeds, this PriceFeed in fact does not need to know whether the operation is a redemption, since it uses the ETH-USD market price for all operations via the internal function `_fetchPricePrimary()`.

--The `RETHPriceFeed` contains a misnamed variable on L39 and L60. `rEthPerEth` should rather be named `ethPerReth`.
+- The `RETHPriceFeed` contains a misnamed variable on L39 and L60. `rEthPerEth` should rather be named `ethPerReth`.
 However, its _value_ is assigned correctly from the external call to `getExchangeRate` (which returns an ETH per RETH value).
 It is also _used_ correctly, as per the arithmetic in comment on L59.
 It is only named incorrectly.

 ### 17 - Path dependence of redistributions - sequential vs batch liquidations